Representation varieties of twisted Hopf links: Representation varieties and character varieties

-is an isomorphism for $G = \SL_{r}(\CC)$ \cite[Chapter 1]{LuMa}.
+It turns out that this map is an isomorphism for $G = \SL_{r}(\CC)$ cf.\ \cite[Chapter 1]{LuMa}.
 This is the same as to say that $A^G$ is generated by the traces $\chi_\rho$, $\rho\in R(\G,G)$.
-For this reason, $ \frM(\G,G)$ is also typically referred to as the character variety.
-It is worth mentioning that for other reductive groups this map may not be an isomorphism, as for $G = \mathrm{SO}_2(\CC)$ \cite[Appendix A]{Florentino-Lawton:2012}.
+In other words, in this case $ \frM(\G,G)$ is made of characters, justifying its name.
+However, for other reductive groups the map (\ref{eq:map-character}) may not be an isomorphism, as for $G = \mathrm{SO}_2(\CC)$ \cite[Appendix A]{Florentino-Lawton:2012}.
 For a general discussion on this issue, see \cite{Lawton-Sikora:2019}.